timcera/swmmtoolbox/docsrc/index.rst

 swmmtoolbox dumps text out of binary files created by the Storm Water Managment Model (SWMM) version 5+.

-swmmtoolbox should work with Python 2.7+ and 3.3+.
+swmmtoolbox should work with Python 3.6+.

 Table of Contents
 -----------------